 - Use an app: when I started tracking my weight training, I went old school with pen and paper.
-If I wanted to see how my deadlift had improved over the last 6 months, I had to flick through a lot of pages and decipher my chicken scratch.
+If I wanted to see how my deadlift had improved over 6 months, I had to flick through a lot of pages and decipher my chicken scratch.
 Use an app and you not only get pretty graphs and output, but you can instantly see all your personal records with the flick of a switch.
 Your data is also saved and backed up, so you don’t lose it.

 - Make it useful: there's no point in me telling you what percentage of my weight training workouts focused on legs, chest, abs, etc. This might be nice to know.
 But if you're lifting weights, you only care about building strength.
 So, looking at my 1 RM over time is simple but useful.
 This immediately tells me if I'm stronger than I was a year ago.

 - Crap in = crap out: be consistent with your tracking.
 If you’re tracking weight, take it at the same time every day.
 Always compare apples to apples.

 - Remember that success is not linear: obviously, you’re not going to keep lifting heavy weights or running faster every single workout.
 Changes are slow and often not linear.
 Don’t freak out when you see dips in progress.
 Think of tracking like a long-term investment in stocks.
 The market will go up and down, but as long as you ride it out, you’ll get a positive return.

 The quantified self movement sounds very sciencey.
 But it’s a really cool idea for anyone who wants to geek out on tracking everything and anything to do with the human body.
 Check out Quantified Self to see some of the crazy stuff people are doing.